 Offered in the fall, the CRMS recreational tennis program is for players of all abilities.
 Students receive instruction in all aspects of the game, including technique, strategy, tactics, and rules, and enjoy practicing and playing on campus courts in a beautiful setting.

 CRMS is synonymous with winter activities, being located just 30 miles from the world-renowned Aspen-Snowmass ski areas and only seven miles from the extensive Spring Gulch Nordic trail system.
-From alpine and snowboarding to Nordic and telemarking, there is no better place for the beginner to learn a new snowsport or for the advanced winter athlete to experience such a vast array of terrain.
+From snowshoeing, alpine, and snowboarding to Nordic and telemarking, there is no better place for the beginner to learn a new snowsport or for the advanced winter athlete to experience such a vast array of terrain.
 Find out more about our Winter Sports here.

 The Colorado Rocky Mountain School boys’ and girls’ soccer teams play in the Colorado High School 2A League.
 When possible, varsity and junior varsity teams are fielded.
 Practices consist of skill-building drills, conditioning, and scrimmaging.
 Practices are held at least four days per week, in addition to games.
 The boys’ season starts a week before school with an intensive preseason training camp and culminates in playoffs at the end of October.
 Practices for girls’ soccer begin in early March, and their season ends in playoffs in mid-May.